vipin-banka/hunk-catalog/README.md

 **notes**
 * Inherit this class from *SellableItemImportHandler* class.
 * Specify your custom sellable item class as type argument.
-* Override *Initialize* method and write code to read values from your custom sellable item class and assign to base class properties.
+* Override *Initialize* and *Map* methods similar to the sample above.
-* Override *Map* method and write code to read values from your custom sellable item and assign to commerce entitiy.

 #### 1.4 Create Sellable Item Component mapper class
-Write code to read field/property values from source sellable item and write to Sitecore Commerce Component.
+In this class write code to read source content and write to Sitecore Commerce Component.
 ```c#
 namespace Plugin.Hunk.Catalog.Test.SellableItemEntityImport
 {